r4um/r4um.github.io/_posts/2019-05-01-vmware-fusion-ssh-conn-reset.md

 Follow up interesting exercises

 *  Reverse engineer `vmware-natd` to see why it does that, patch to turn off this behaviour.
-*  Why doesn't tcpdump on linux have a `-k` like option, what would it take to add it ?
+*  Why doesn't tcpdump on linux have a `-k` like option, what would it take to add it?